 This year, 2019, Anglican Missions is celebrating 100 years of mission.

-- We’re calling for people who have been on overseas mission to share some of their experiences with us to publish on our website, Write down what you have seen, learnt or want to share and send it to us at firstname.lastname@example.org.
-You can read some of the mission stories we have received here on our website.
+- Mission stories: We’re calling for people who have been on overseas mission to share some of their experiences with us to publish on our website, Write down what you have seen, learnt or want to share and send it to us at firstname.lastname@example.org.

 ”What better way for our Three Tikanga Church to celebrate than to share our mission stories with each other!
 This is what Anglican Missions is challenging our Parishes and Rohe to do this year – and we hope it will continue in the years to come.